Peptide synthesis: General SPPS procedure

-Each amino acid to be coupled to the peptide chain N-terminus must be protected on its N-terminus and side chain using appropriate protecting groups such as Boc (acid-labile) or Fmoc (base-labile), depending on the side chain and the protection strategy used (see below).
+Stepwise SPPS proceeds from the C-terminal amino acid residue of the target peptide attached to the resin support.
+Each amino acid to be coupled to the N-terminus of the resin bound nascent peptide chain must be protected on its alpha amino group, and on any reactive side chain functionalities using appropriate protecting groups such as Boc (acid-labile) or Fmoc (base-labile), depending on the protection strategy used (see below).